arcxp-ce-support/Fusion-Training-User-Stories/README.md

 `&website=${arcsite}`

 7. The arc-site value comes from the url that is associated with your site in site service.
 It is equivalent to the `_id` value in the site data that we added to the mock.
-To test it locally, add or adjust the _website query param on your url. `localhost/sample/?_website=the-planet` for example will set the arc-site value to be `the-planet`.
+To test it locally, add or adjust the _website query param on your url. `localhost/pf/sample/?_website=the-planet` for example will set the arc-site value to be `the-planet`.

 8. Modifying the content source alone works if we are using an Arc api, but since we are using sample data, we will need a different approach.
-To see different data from this site, you'll have to modify the sample data file in helpers to have the article nested in a key matching the site id.
-See `helpers/sample-content.js`.
+To see different data from this site, you'll have to modify the sample data file in helpers to have the article nested in a key matching the site id in `helpers/sample-content.js`.

 9. To pull the content from that arc site added to the sample data, modify the fetch on that sample data to choose the current site data, and default to `demo`.